-The County Service Area (CSA) No. 63 Oak Glen - Yucaipa was established on December 18, 1967 by an act of the Board of Supervisors of the County of San Bernardino (the County) to maintain a nineteen-acre park site which contains a historical stone school house, a tennis court, a playground, picnic areas and a paved parking lot for the community of Oak Glen-Yucaipa.
+The County Service Area (CSA) No. 63 Oak Glen - Yucaipa was established on December 18, 1967 by an act of the Board of Supervisors of the San Bernardino County (the County) to maintain a nineteen-acre park site which contains a historical stone school house, a tennis court, a playground, picnic areas and a paved parking lot for the community of Oak Glen-Yucaipa.

-The CSA is a component unit of the County of San Bernardino and is governed by the actions of the County Board of Supervisors.
+The CSA is a component unit of San Bernardino County and is governed by the actions of the County Board of Supervisors.

-The accompanying financial statements reflect only the accounts of the County Service Area No. 63 Oak Glen-Yucaipa of the County of San Bernardino and are not intended to present the financial position of the County taken as a whole.
+The accompanying financial statements reflect only the accounts of the County Service Area No. 63 Oak Glen-Yucaipa of San Bernardino County and are not intended to present the financial position of the County taken as a whole.

-Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Comprehensive Annual Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2020.
+Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Annual Comprehensive Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2021.